 Inspired by Jesus’s parable of the sheep and the goats from Matthew 25, the sculpture shows a blanketed man huddled on a bench, trying to keep warm.
 His face is covered, so his only identifying marks are the two puncture wounds in his feet.
 “For I was hungry and you gave me no food, I was thirsty and you gave me no drink,” Judge Jesus tells those whom he sends into eternal punishment.
 “I was a stranger and you did not welcome me, naked and you did not clothe me, sick and in prison and you did not visit me” (vv.
 42–43).
 A sobering warning.

-I have seen casts of this sculpture in Washington, DC, and in Madrid, but this is the first time I’ve seen a “love offering,” as Wyss described it, left at Christ’s feet: a bag of fresh rolls.
+I have seen editions of this sculpture in Washington, DC, and in Madrid, but this is the first time I’ve seen a “love offering,” as Wyss described it, left at Christ’s feet: a bag of fresh rolls.
 Wyss said that people frequently leave food there for the city’s street population—and by late afternoon, a hungry person will have picked it up.
 This is such a beautiful example of how art can inspire empathy and social action.

 The last stop on the Sacred Spaces tour was St. Mary’s Orthodox Cathedral, where one of the church’s members (a convert from evangelical Protestantism and a member of CIVA) explained to us what an Orthodox worship service looks like, and especially the significance of icons.
 It was interesting to compare the space to the Catholic basilica we had just been in, with its long-aisled hall with an apse at one end, a Western form.
 This Orthodox church, by contrast, has a more compact, centralized design, predominant in the East.